migmaq/titan1c/docs/DATA-MODEL.md

 "david-zeigler--32984721384234892443842" would be considered the same id.

 This is a compromise.
-If we only used the unique portion - data files (and filenames) would not be readable by people.
+If we only used the unique id portion - data files (and filenames) would not be readable by people.

 ```